macalinao/dotfiles/README.md

 Dotfiles and most program installations are managed by the [Nix package manager](https://nixos.org/nix/).

 Brew Cask is used for most OS X GUI programs.
+To update all software, run `brew bundle install --global`.

 ## Installation